Yutsuten/notes/notes/tool/linux/neomutt.md

 As for each account settings:

-`credentials.neomuttrc` is used by the `account-hook` command, may be triggered "randomly" in the background.
+`credentials.neomuttrc` is used by the `account-hook` command, which may be triggered "randomly" in the background, and the `send-hook`, before sending an email.

 ```shell
 # proton/credentials.neomuttrc